runningfalcon/runningfalcon.github.io/index.md

 # FAQ & Misc

-- Fresh graduates are welcomed to apply
+- Fresh graduates are welcome to apply
 - Jobs are opened for both local and foreign talents
 - There are currently five people in the team, we're only hiring **two** for now
 - Work culture?
 Check out the LinkedIn posts by some of the Fave peeps ([Elvish](https://www.linkedin.com/in/elvish-sew-poi-ling-%E8%90%A7%E7%90%A3%E9%9C%96-6a5a6627/detail/recent-activity/shares/)) ([Chen Chow](https://www.linkedin.com/in/chyeoh/detail/recent-activity/shares/)) ([Ian](https://www.linkedin.com/in/sufianrosli/detail/recent-activity/shares/)) ([Audra](https://www.linkedin.com/in/audrapakalnyte/detail/recent-activity/shares/)) ([Mary](https://www.linkedin.com/in/maryjaneolores/detail/recent-activity/shares/))